552020/ic-1inch/docs/1_reference/evm-development/cross-chain-swap-repository-analysis.md

 # 1inch Fusion Atomic Swaps - Analysis & Findings

+> **Note:** This document contains analysis of the 1inch Fusion atomic swap protocol based on exploration of the `cross-chain-swap` repository.
+During documentation reorganization, many referenced files were moved to different locations.
+Some internal links may be broken and need updating.

 This document contains our comprehensive analysis of the 1inch Fusion atomic swap protocol based on exploration of the `cross-chain-swap` repository.

 ## Table of Contents